Martin Offiah

-Martin Nwokocha Offiah MBE (/ɒˈfiə/ O-fee-ə (original pronunciation), /əˈfaɪə/ ə-FYE-ə (commonly used)); born 29 December 1965) is an English former professional rugby league and rugby union footballer who played in the 1980s, 1990s and 2000s.
-Offiah was inducted into the Rugby League Hall of Fame in 2013.
-He scored over 500 tries during his rugby league career, making him the third-highest try scorer (and top try-scoring English player) of all time, and now features in a statue of great rugby league players outside Wembley Stadium.
+Martin Nwokocha Offiah MBE (/ɒˈfiə/ O-fee-ə (original pronunciation), /əˈfaɪə/ ə-FYE-ə (commonly used)); born 29 December 1965) is an English former professional rugby league and rugby union player who played in the 1980s, 1990s and 2000s.
+He scored over 500 tries during his rugby league career, making him the third-highest try scorer (and top try-scoring English player) of all time.
+Offiah was inducted into the Rugby League Hall of Fame in 2013, and now features in a statue of great rugby league players outside Wembley Stadium.

-He was a Great Britain and England national representative winger, and due to his running speed he was nicknamed "Chariots" Offiah after the film Chariots of Fire while playing amateur rugby union at Rosslyn Park.
-Offiah played for English rugby league clubs Widnes, Wigan, London Broncos and Salford City Reds, and in Australia for Sydney's Eastern Suburbs and St. George clubs.
+He was a Great Britain and England international winger, and due to his running speed he was nicknamed "Chariots" Offiah after the film Chariots of Fire.
+Offiah played rugby union before moving to English rugby league club Widnes in 1987.
+He later played for Wigan, London Broncos and Salford City Reds, and in Australia for Eastern Suburbs and St. George.
+After rugby union turned professional, Offiah also had short spells playing for Bedford and London Wasps.

-It is believed that the England rugby anthem "Swing Low, Sweet Chariot" was first sung at Twickenham while Offiah was playing in the Middlesex Sevens in 1987.

 Since retiring Offiah has appeared on several reality TV shows.

-Background
+In May 2023, he was appointed an ambassador of Wigan Warriors.

+Early life

 Offiah was born in Hackney, London, England to Nigerian parents of Igbo origin, and attended Woolverstone Hall School near Ipswich, Suffolk, where he represented the school at fencing and played rugby union and cricket.
 He played cricket for the Essex 2nd XI but soon realised his main talent was for rugby union.

 He first played club-level rugby union for Ipswich RFC and Rosslyn Park.
 After starring on the rugby sevens circuit and for the Barbarians, there was talk of an England future for Offiah.